stefanobartoletti/eslint-config/README.md

 >
 > Anyway, keep in mind that this is my personal configuration, whose main goal is to provide a shareable base to be used across my own projects, based on my preferences and supporting tools and frameworks that I personally use on a daily basis.
 >
-> I don't have the resources or the desire to support frameworks, tools or features that I don't personally use.
+> I don't have time and resources to support frameworks, tools or features that I am not currently using.
 ESlint Flat config is very easy to customize and if my setup does not cater to your needs, but you still want to build up antfu's, you can use this repository as a base for your own custom take on it.

 ## 📝 License